yhatt/jsx-slack/docs/layout-blocks.md

 ### Accessory

-The content of `<Section>` may include one of an accessory component.
-A defined element will show in side-by-side of text.
+A one of accessory component may include as the children of `<Section>`.
+The defined element will show in side-by-side of text.

 ```jsx
 <Blocks>